nithish1921/Salary_Prediction/README.md

         # your logic for AI insight generation here
     except Exception as e:
         print("LLM Error:", e)
 ➤ Option 2: Using a Different AI Provider (OpenAI / Claude / etc.)
 If you are using a different AI provider, follow these steps:

-- Replace your .env content completely with your custom key, for example:
+Replace your .env content completely with your custom key, for example:

+ini
+Copy code
 OPENAI_API_KEY=your_openai_key_here
-- Then modify your app.py code:
+Then modify your app.py code:

+python
+Copy code
 import os, openai
 from dotenv import load_dotenv